Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence: Discussion

-\paragraph{Limitations.} Theorem~\ref{thm:main} is a population result.
+\paragraph{Limitations} Theorem~\ref{thm:main} is a population result.
 In applications, $\Ph$ must either be known a priori or estimated, and the reduced problem then inherits the usual finite-sample error in $\widehat{p}(\Ph,\Cb)$.
-When $\Ph$ is unknown, the theorem is best read as a design principle: identify a low-dimensional sufficient statistic first, then solve IB on the reduced pair.
-The VIB collapse seen in the numerical example is therefore a property of the variational optimisation procedure, not of the IB objective itself.
+When $\Ph$ is unknown, the theorem is best read as a conditional statement, not as an algorithm that discovers a statistic.
+One must first establish sufficiency and then solve IB on the reduced pair.
+Approximate or estimated sufficiency requires a separate error analysis.
+In particular, the theorem does not turn an approximately task-sufficient summary into an exact reduction.

-\paragraph{Future directions.} Natural extensions are a finite-sample analysis of the reduced problem with estimated $\widehat{p}(\Ph,\Cb)$, application to multi-view and conditional IB variants, and the use of the reduction as a preconditioning step inside neural IB methods.
+\paragraph{Future directions} Natural extensions are a finite-sample analysis of the reduced problem with estimated $\widehat{p}(\Ph,\Cb)$, a stability analysis under approximate sufficiency in which $\MI(\Cb;\T\mid Z)$ is small but nonzero, application to multi-view and conditional IB variants, and the use of the reduction as a preconditioning step inside neural IB methods.